 What is Taiwan Ramen?

-“Taiwan Ramen (台湾ラーメン)” originated in a Taiwanese restaurant located in the city of Nagoya.
-Incidentally, in Taiwan, Japan’s Taiwan Ramen seems to be available by the name of “Nagoya Ramen”.
+“Taiwan Ramen (台湾ラーメン)” originated at a Taiwanese restaurant located in the city of Nagoya.
+By the way, in Taiwan, Japan’s Taiwan Ramen seems to be available by the name of “Nagoya Ramen”.

 Taiwan Ramen is a spicy, addictive bowl of noodle soup featuring a punch of plenty of garlic.

-Ingredients, typically such as ground pork, Chinese chives, green onions, and soybean sprouts, are fried in a wok, flavored with red chili pepper and garlic, then a soy-sauce-based broth is added and the soup is poured onto boiled noodles.
+Ingredients, such as ground pork, Chinese chives, green onions, and soybean sprouts, are first fried in a wok, spiced with red chili pepper and garlic.

 Popular Taiwan Ramen Restaurants in Nagoya